A Statistical Recurrent Stochastic Volatility Model for Stock Markets: Conclusions

 \section{Conclusions}

-This paper proposes a long short-term memory stochastic volatility (LSTM-SV) model, by combining the LSTM and SV models in a principled way.
-We use the Blocking Pseudo Marginal method to sample from the posterior distribution of the LSTM-SV model and estimate the marginal likelihood, for model choice, using the Importance Sampling Squared algorithm.
-The simulation and empirical studies suggest that the LSTM-SV model is able to capture the potential long-memory and non-linear dependence in volatility dynamics, and is able to produce highly accurate forecast volatilities.
-Our analysis also reveals a significant difference in the dynamics of the underlying volatility processes between the stock index SP500, ASX200 datasets and the AUD/USD exchange rate data.
+This paper proposes a statistical recurrent stochastic volatility (SR-SV) model, by combining the statistical recurrent unit architecture from Machine Learning and the stochastic volatility model from Financial Econometrics.
+These two techniques are combined in a principled and non trivial way to form a new approach that is, as carefully illustrated through the extensive simulation and empirical studies, highly efficient for volatility modelling and forecasting.
+It is easy to carry Bayesian inference in the SR-SV model using standard Bayesian computation methods, such as the Density Tempered Sequential Monte Carlo method as used in this paper.
+The simulation and empirical studies suggest that the SR-SV model is able to capture various volatility effects overlooked by the SV benchmark models, and is able to produce highly accurate forecast volatilities.

-Extending the LSTM-SV model by incorporating features such as the leverage effect is an interesting research question.
-Another interesting research question is extending the present LSTM-SV model to multivariate financial time series.
-We conjecture that the LSTM architecture will be more powerful for multivariate inputs as it can naturally capture the interaction between the inputs.
+Extending the SR-SV model by incorporating features such as the leverage effect is an interesting research question.
+Another interesting research question is extending the present SR-SV model to multivariate financial time series.
+We conjecture that the RNN architectures will be even more powerful in this case as they can naturally capture the interaction between the inputs.
 This research is in progress.